vorgestern/SRLua/Readme.md

 # How to use

-    srlua add.lua                   Will create ./add.exe (Windows) or ./add (Linux), embedding add.lua.
+    srlua add.lua                   Will create ./add.exe (Windows) or ./add (Linux), embedding add.lua. chmod +x add                    Only on Linux, to make executable.
     ./add 21 22                     Will execute the embedded script, passing the arguments.

     srlua add.lua other.exe         Will create ./other.exe instead.